Alfred University: Campus

 There are two libraries on Alfred's campus, the Herrick Memorial Library, which primarily serves the private colleges, and the Scholes Library, which primarily serves the New York State College of Ceramics.
 The Alfred Ceramic Art Museum has a collection of 8,000 ceramic objects, including both ancient and modern ceramic art and craft.

 Alfred has an astronomy program with the 7-telescope Stull Observatory, which has one of the largest optical telescopes in New York state.
 Asteroid 31113 Stull was named for physics professor John Stull, who helped establish the observatory in 1966.

 The Bromley-Daggett Equestrian Center, located at the Maris Cuneo Equine Park, was constructed in 2005.
 It hosts equine classes, an intramural equestrian team, varsity and JV for both English and Western disciplines, clinics, and horse shows.
-Stalls are available for boarding by university students.
+Stalls are available for boarding horses by university students.
 The facility has an indoor arena of 16000 ft^{2} and lighted outdoor arenas of 28800 and 10800 sqft; the entire property consists of 400 acre of land.

 The Miller Performing Arts Center was dedicated in 1995.